dspace-group/dsV2Gshark/README.md

 - We appreciate all contributions, from reporting bugs to implementing new features

 ## Further notes
+- This plugin was built with Wireshark 4.4.5 and 4.2.6
+- The EXI decoding is based on [cbExiGen](https://github.com/EVerest/cbexigen)

+## Troubleshooting
 - When sniffing V2G communication, lost packets may occur, which cause corrupted TCP/TLS sessions.
 In that case, it may help to activate the option to ignore Message Authentication Code (MAC) check failures in the Wireshark TLS protocol settings.
     This option can be found under Wireshark Preferences - Protocols - TLS
-- This plugin was built with Wireshark 4.4.5 and 4.2.6
-- The EXI decoding is based on [cbExiGen](https://github.com/EVerest/cbexigen)
+- If the EVSE or EV uses TCP/TLS ports outside the standard range defined by the standards (49152 to 65535), you need to update the port range in the [plugin preferences](#plugin-preferences).
+Otherwise, the packets cannot be decoded.
+You can find this option in Wireshark Preferences under Protocols > V2GTP.

 ## Screenshots